 Addition of a levels concept within UN Regulation No. 168 similar to the level concept found in UN Regulation No. 154.

 Amendment of the scope to UN Regulation No. 168 to reflect the light-duty vehicle scope introduced by Regulation (EU) 2024/1257.
 The final decision regarding the two options for the scope amendments will be taken until GRPE.
 Option 1 provides a single scope without differentiation using the levels concept, whereas option 2 provides a differentiation for Level 1A, Level 1B and Level 2.
+Option 2, corresponding to the introduction of the levels concept is the preferred option by Contracting Parties, Option 1 has therefore been deleted.

 Restructuring of definition 3.1. to incorporate the new definitions of “Declared Maximum RDE” and “Third party” as used by Regulation (EU) 2024/1257.
 The definition of "Vehicle type with regard to Real Driving Emissions" is updated to also cover the alternative PEMS family building concept which is part of 6.3.2.